-Plant magic has been an honored tradition and an essential part of life for centuries for those in the witchy and mystical paths.
+Plant magick has been an honored tradition and an essential part of life for centuries for those in the witchy and mystical paths.

 Starting with the basics is an excellent place to start.
-What is plant magic in this good green earth, and where does it come from?
+What is plant magick in this good green earth, and where does it come from?

-Using herbs and plants with magical properties, both as medicines and for rituals and spells, is known as plant magic or plant magick.
-An individual who practices plant magic may call themselves a herbalist, hedge witch, green witch, or plant witch.
+Using herbs and plants with magickal properties, both as medicines and for rituals and spells, is known as plant magic or plant magick.
+An individual who practices plant magick may call themselves a herbalist, hedge witch, green witch, or plant witch.

 Throughout every culture and period, these practices are renowned.
 As early as the Egyptian era, thyme, lavender, and peppermint were used in mummification practices because of their clean scents and skin-moisturizing oils.